 The Blockbuster cradled Connie Macon with joy as her folks beamed with pleasure.

 “He’s a big softy,” mused the Wayne double, who changed his face back to the bearded look.
-Turning to Ralph, he explained, “When I heard you call him Blockbuster, I recalled reading in Captain Comet’s files that this giant responded to Bruce Wayne with affection because Wayne saved his life once.
-Luckily, it was a famous guy like Wayne.
+Turning to Ralph, he explained, “When I heard you call him Blockbuster, I recalled reading in Captain Comet’s files that this giant responded to Bruce Wayne with affection because Wayne saved his life once as Mark Desmond. (*) It’s lucky that it was a famous guy like Wayne, though.
 If it had been some unknown, I’d never have been able to copy his face.
 That trick calmed down the Blockbuster until you freed Connie.”

 “Captain Comet’s files, huh?” asked Ralph, his nose suddenly twitching.
 “You’re Starman, aren’t you?”